TapWater/TapWater-Docs/System Requirements Specification.md

 ### Schedule Drink Notifications

-Users will be able to schedule the frequency in which they are reminded by the application to drink water.
+Users will be able to schedule the frequency in which they are reminded by the system to drink water.

 #### 4.3.1	Description and Priority

-The application will allow for both manual, unassisted drink entry as well as remind the users that it is time for them to consume another drink of a certain size in order to meet their self-defined goal.
+The system will allow for both manual, unassisted drink entry as well as remind the users that it is time for them to consume another drink of a certain size in order to meet their self-defined goal.
 This goal is user defined and the user will specify how often (or how many times per 24 hour period) they would like to be reminded to drink.
 The priority of this feature is medium-high.

 #### 4.3.2	Stimulus/Response Sequences

-The user is presumed to be registered and logged in.
-The user will be either prompted to specify their schedule and goals on first login after registration, or will manually be able to edit from the main screen.
+1. User will manually be able to edit from the main screen.
-The user will enter they goal number of ounces to drink per 24 hour period, and then specify how many times daily they'd like to receive a notification.
-The application will calculate as the day goes on how many ounces to remind the user to drink based on what the user has already logged.
-Based on the time, notifications will fire accordingly throughout the day containing the number calculated by the application.
+2. User will enter they goal number of ounces to drink per 24 hour period, and then specify how many times daily they'd like to receive a notification.
+3. The system will calculate as the day goes on how many ounces to remind the user to drink based on what the user has already logged.
+Based on the time, notifications will fire accordingly throughout the day containing the number calculated by the system.

 #### 4.3.3	Functional Requirements